Finding a job

 Start by looking for jobs that require the skills you have.

 The Government of Canada’s Job Bank has a list of current job opportunities in Alberta.
-Other places to find jobs include the Alberta Job Bank and websites that advertise opportunities throughout Alberta.
+Other places to find jobs include the Alberta Job Postings and websites that advertise opportunities throughout Alberta.

 Network and talk to people